it-dept-cis/Essential-Guide-to-Election-Security/docs/source/README.rst

 Identifying Your Organization's Security Lead
 --------------------------------------------------------

-One of the most important functions in determining your organization’s maturity and implementing best practices is identifying one or more individuals within your organization who will own and maintain this process.
 Whether you work in a small resource-constrained office or a large well-staffed and resourced office, one of the most effective steps to increasing your security posture is identifying someone who you'll hold accountable for making progress in examining your current maturity status, maintaining existing security processes, implementing best practices, and taking additional steps towards increasing your security posture.

+This individual should own and maintain the process of improving your cybersecurity posture, whether you use this Guide to do so or any other resource.
+Accountability matters!

 A Little Encouragement Before You Start